-New Zealand and South African teams first played rugby against each other at the end of the South African War, with the first official South African side touring New Zealand in 1921.
-When New Zealand teams visited South Africa, Māori were generally excluded from the team, due to South Africa’s race laws.
-Although provoking resentment among both Māori and Pākehā, it was accepted until 1970.
+New Zealand and South African teams first played rugby against each other at the end of the South African War, and a South African side toured New Zealand in 1921.
+When New Zealand teams visited South Africa, Māori were not chosen because of South Africa’s race customs and laws.
+Although this exclusion provoked resentment among both Māori and Pākehā, it was accepted until 1970.

-Although contact between New Zealand and South Africa through sports other than rugby was less common, cricket provided another important link.
+Although contact between New Zealand and South Africa in sports other than rugby was less common, cricket provided another important link.
 The first full tour to South Africa by a New Zealand side took place in 1953/54, with its high point a dramatic match at Ellis Park in Johannesburg.
-With the New Zealanders short one man, members of the team played on while injured.
-As they were about to leave the field, New Zealand fast bowler Bob Blair, whose fiancée had died in the Tangiwai rail disaster the day before, appeared to play.
-The crowd greeted Blair by standing in silence as he emerged from the tunnel.
+Several New Zealand batsmen were injured by fast bowling, but played on.
+After the ninth wicket fell, New Zealander Bob Blair, whose fiancée had died in the Tangiwai rail disaster the day before, unexpectedly came out to bat.
+The crowd stood in silence as he emerged from the tunnel.

-Sporting contact sometimes led to other personal and business contact.
+Sporting contact sometimes led to other forms of personal and business contact.

-Six sheep were the second-most valuable item sent from New Zealand to east Africa in 1924.
-By then New Zealand was well-established as a source of breeding stock – in the 1870s James Little of Canterbury had developed the versatile Corriedale as a source of meat and wool – a breed that was shipped to south and east Africa.
+Six sheep were the second-most valuable New Zealand export to East Africa in 1924.
+By then New Zealand was well-established as a source of breeding stock.
+In the 1870s James Little of Canterbury had developed the versatile Corriedale – a breed that was shipped to south and east Africa – as a source of both meat and wool

 Elsewhere in Africa trade was even more limited.
-By the end of the 19th century all of Africa except Ethiopia and Liberia were under the colonial rule of one European power or another, with Britain and France the dominant powers.
-Like New Zealand, such countries’ trade was predominantly with the colonising country.
+By the end of the 19th century all of Africa except Ethiopia and Liberia were colonies of a European power, with Britain and France dominant.
+Like that of New Zealand, such countries’ trade was predominantly with the colonising country.

-From east Africa (Tanganyika, Uganda, Kenya and Zanzibar), for example, New Zealand imported cocoa, coffee, spices and tobacco, and exported sheep, furniture, cabinet ware, upholstery and dairy machinery.
-A large share of the total were re-exported manufactured goods (generally British-made, imported to New Zealand and sent on to Africa).
+From East Africa (Tanganyika, Uganda, Kenya and Zanzibar), for example, New Zealand imported cocoa, coffee, spices and tobacco, in return for exports of sheep, furniture, cabinet ware, upholstery and dairy machinery.
+A large share of the latter was re-exported manufactured goods (generally British-made).
 But the trade in the early 20th century was worth less than £100 per year.
-In the 1920s and 1930s this increased, reaching the low thousands.
+In the 1920s and 1930s this increased to the low thousands.
 An abrupt jump during the Second World War was followed by a continuing increase in trade, with annual values reaching tens of thousands of pounds.